Cpl James E. Smith

 Unit: Company B, 3rd Battalion, 75th Ranger Regiment, Ft.
 Benning, Ga.

 Incident: Died from injuries suffered whilst attempting to rescue a team member.

-Posthumously awarded the Silver Star with Valor Device and Oak leaf cluster and Purple Heart.
+Posthumously awarded the Bronze Star with Valor Device and Oak leaf cluster and Purple Heart.

 Corporal Smith was born in Morristown, New Jersey in February 1972.
 He is a 1990 graduate of West Morris High School.
 He entered the service in October 1990 and after completing initial entry training at Fort Benning, Georgia, was assigned to B Company, 3rd Battalion, 75th Ranger Regiment.
 On 16 August 1993, Corporal Smith and his company were sent to Mogadishu, Somalia.
 While in Somalia, Corporal Smith participated in six combat operations, the final operation being the fifteen-hour battle known as “The Battle of the Black Sea.”
 During this battle, one of the UH-60 helicopters providing aerial coverage was shot down.
 Corporal Smith and his team were the lead element for the company in the movement toward the downed aircraft.